DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/summary/groupItems/skipEmptyValues.md

 [note]This property does not have any effect when you use a remote data source.

-[note]Summaries of the *count* type do not skip empty values regardless of the **skipEmptyValues** option.
+[note]Summaries of the *count* type do not skip empty values regardless of the **skipEmptyValues** property.
 However, you can implement a custom summary, which skips empty values, as follows.

 ---
 #####jQuery